American Federation Pueri Cantores

 Background Statement

 The International Federation of Pueri Cantores, meaning “young singers,” arose from a divine calling to evangelize and serve.
 Founded in 1907 and quickly spread throughout Europe, our earliest mission was to bring joy and God’s peace to villages ravaged by World War I. These choirs of children singers spread faith and healing through sacred music.
 Today, there are national federations in 32 countries representing 70,000 young singers worldwide.
 Approved by every Pope since Pope Pius XII, the International Federation is the official student choral organization of the Catholic Church.
 In addition to performing in festivals in their home countries, nearly 5,000 singers gather in Rome on World Peace Day every five years to perform at a Papal Mass at St. Peter’s Basilica.
-More than 1,000 Pueri Cantores singers and their families will be traveling to Rome this December/January for the 44th Pueri Cantores International Congress!
+More than 1,000 Pueri Cantores singers and their families traveled to Rome December2023-January 2024 for the 44th Pueri Cantores International Congress!
 This extraordinary week-long celebration is part pilgrimage and part choral festival that traditionally occurs every five years, bringing together Pueri Cantores choirs from around the world to participate in many thrilling liturgies and concerts.
-The Congress culminates with thousands of Pueri Cantores choristers singing for the Papal Mass at St. Peter’s Basilica on January 1, 2024 (Solemnity of Mary, Mother of God), with the Holy Father, Pope Francis, presiding.
+The Congress culminates with thousands of Pueri Cantores choristers singing for the Papal Mass at St. Peter’s Basilica on January 1st with the Holy Father presiding.
 It truly is a once-in-a-lifetime event for our young people and a huge triumph for the Church!
+The next Congress will take place December 2028-January 2029.

 Impact Statement